 This shaved Brussels sprouts salad has a sweet and savory crunch to it.
 It's made with shaved Brussels sprouts, crispy apples, dried cranberries, walnuts, and tossed in a delicious vinaigrette.
 Enjoy it as a side or on its own!

-A few years ago, I became a fan of Brussels sprouts after disliking them for a majority of my life.
+A few years ago, I became a fan of Brussels sprouts after disliking them for the majority of my life.
 And I think there are many out there like myself.
-What I realized was that it wasn’t that I disliked Brussels sprouts, it’s just I didn’t like how they were cooked, at least the ones I had tried up until this point.
+What I realized was that it wasn't that I disliked Brussels sprouts, it's just I didn't like how they were cooked, at least the ones I had tried up until this point.

 Fast forward a few years later, this shaved Brussels sprouts salad is one of my favorite ways to enjoy the leafy vegetable (along with these spicy Brussels Sprouts)!
 And while I love to roast Brussels sprouts, sometimes I'm just not in the mood to preheat my oven and wait.

 This salad requires no oven and is so quick and easy to make (especially if you have a food processor).
 It's packed with flavor from real, fresh ingredients tossed in a light and delicious dressing.

 So why even bother with brussels sprouts?
 They are crunchy when enjoyed raw and personally remind me of cabbage!

 This shaved Brussels sprouts salad doesn't require any cooking.
 You may wonder if it's safe to enjoy Brussels sprouts raw.
 Yep, it is!
 When eating any produce raw, I wash it thoroughly before preparing.